 GCL Content and Methodology

 The GCL program curriculum includes a robust roster of professors from Georgetown University.
-Additionally, the GCL program takes full advantage of being located in Washington, D.C., and participants visit important multilateral institutions, think tanks, companies, and federal organizations.
-Participants meet with public figures who have a focus on the region, giving them the opportunity to discuss ideas for national projects and other important issues with leading experts in diverse fields.
+Additionally, the GCL program takes full advantage of being located in Washington, DC, and participants visit important multilateral institutions, think tanks, companies, and federal organizations.
+Participants meet with public figures who have a focus on the region, allowing them to discuss ideas for national projects and other important issues with leading experts in diverse fields.
 This is an invaluable network that can be used for implementation once the participants are back in their home countries.

-The content is divided into four modules with the purpose of generating greater understanding in each of the areas, with an emphasis on concrete concepts and practical tools in order to promote agents of change.
-The four modules are: personal leadership, political leadership, business leadership, and nonprofit leadership.
+The content is divided into four modules to generate greater understanding in each of the areas, with an emphasis on concrete concepts and practical tools to promote agents of change.
+The four modules are personal leadership, political leadership, business leadership, and nonprofit leadership.

 Courses include topics such as:

 - Social networks and virtual networks

 - Strategic planning and development of high impact projects

 - Contemporary models of business leadership and management